zefiroproj/zefiro/zefiro-core/zefiro-cwl-parser/README.md

 ## Overview

-* Supports only some fields of CWL v1.2 specification (see description of stuctures in the code)
+* Supports only some fields of CWL v1.2 specification (see description of structures in the code)
 * Can serialize and deserialize [CommandLineTool](https://www.commonwl.org/v1.2/CommandLineTool.html) and [Workflow](https://www.commonwl.org/v1.2/Workflow.html) documents

 ## Usage